amroalfadil/amroalfadil/README.md

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning Analytics Engineering
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on any analytics engineering projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Data Analysis, SQL databases, Power BI